supervisely/docs/enterprise/troubleshoot/generating_ts_archive.md

 # Troubleshoot Archives
-Supervisely troubleshoot archive is an important platform service tool, useful for maintanense and problem-solving.
+Supervisely troubleshoot archive is an important platform service tool, useful for maintenancee and problem-solving.

 ## Generating a Troubleshoot Archive